 The above results show that the DNA overlay offers scalable search times and is robust against churn.
 The remaining question is how much bandwidth the DNAs need to maintain the overlay network.
-In Figures 5 and 6 we show the average amount of Bytes per second a DNA produces while online.
-Figure 5 plots the average maintenance traffic of a single peer against the total number of peers in the overlay network.
+Figure 4 plots the average maintenance traffic of a single peer against the total number of peers in the overlay network.
 Again the lower curve represents a system without any churn.
-The larger the overlay network gets, the more buckets are maintained and the more traffic is needed to keep these buckets up-to-date.
+The larger the overlay network gets, the more neighbors are maintained and the more traffic is needed to keep these neighbors up-to-date.
 As can be seen in the figure the consumed bandwidth scales very well to the size of the system.
 The upper curve summarizes the same results for an average online time of 60 minutes.
 It has a similar progression, but illustrates that a peer uses more maintenance traffic during a churn phase.